-Five accompanying articles that expand further on each of these points are also available – see below for links.
+Five accompanying articles that expand further on each of our five factors points are below:

-CRM is a serious investment, it should be made to support the company’s goals and objectives.
-This starts to pose the question: why are you implementing CRM in the first place?
-You must know WHY.
-This reasoning has to be communicated to everyone involved from the top down.
-The rest of the organisation must have a clear understanding of the WHY and know that the project has the full backing and support of the executive team.
+CRM is a substantial investment that should be implemented to align with your company’s goals and objectives.
+This raises the critical question of why you are implementing CRM in the first place.
+It is crucial to communicate this reasoning to everyone involved, starting from the top down.
+The executive sponsorship must provide a clear understanding of the WHY to the rest of the organisation, ensuring that the project has their full backing and support.

 2. Implementation Approach

 To avoid the Big Bang approach, it is essential to prioritise and plan phases carefully.
 It is important to consider the complete life cycle of the project, from inception to on-going support and system evolution.
 Additionally, user involvement is critical throughout the process.

 Data is an essential component of CRM, but it is often underestimated in terms of the effort required to get it right and fully realise its value.
 To ensure the data functions effectively, one should approach it like a machine, carefully selecting, installing, and maintaining it over time.
 When done correctly, it becomes a valuable asset to the organisation.